Learning Outcomes

 Worked Example 1.2

-A statute requires the Home Secretary, not a judge, to set minimum prison terms.
-The court finds this breaches Article 6 (fair trial).
+A statute requires the Home Secretary, not a judge, to set the minimum prison term for life prisoners.
+This is challenged as a breach of Article 6 (right to a fair trial).
+The court finds an inconsistent statutory provision that cannot be interpreted compatibly.
 What can the court do?

 Duties of Public Authorities: Section 6 HRA

-Section 6 makes it unlawful for a public authority to act in a way that is incompatible with a Convention right, unless required by primary legislation.
-Public authorities include government departments, local authorities, courts, and any person or body performing public functions.
+Section 6 HRA makes it unlawful for a “public authority” to act in a way that is incompatible with a Convention right—unless required to do so by primary legislation that cannot be interpreted compatibly.
+This applies to:

 Key Term: Public authority

-Any body or person performing functions of a public nature, including courts and government departments, bound by the HRA.
+Any body or person performing functions of a public nature, including government and judicial bodies, subject to the exclusion of Parliament when legislating.

 Who Can Bring Proceedings: Section 7 HRA